 - Play Dough Fossils Identification Game| The Soccer Mom Blog

 - Rainbow Dyed Noodles| Growing a Jewelled Rose

 Kids love doing science experiments and they are remarkably simple to set up.
-Here are some fabulous ideas from Babble Dabble Do
+Here are some fabulous ideas from Babble Dabble Do We also have

 What are some of your favorite fun indoor winter activities for kids on a rainy day?
 Share them below, would love to hear your ideas.